 Adam Lamparello earned his bachelor’s degree from the University of Southern California, his Juris Doctorate from The Ohio State University Michael E. Moritz College of Law, and a Master of Laws from New York University School of Law.

 From 2007 to 2011, Lamparello taught Legal Research and Writing and Moot Court at Loyola University, New Orleans College of Law.
 Thereafter, Lamparello was a visiting associate professor of law at Mercer University, Walter F. George School of Law where, from 2011 to 2012, he taught introductory and advanced legal writing courses.
-Last year, Lamparello taught Criminal and Constitutional Law at Morris County College in Randolph, New Jersey.
+Lamparello also taught Criminal and Constitutional Law at Morris County College in Randolph, New Jersey from 2012 to 2013.

 He joined the Indiana Tech Law School faculty in July 2013.

 Lamparello’s scholarly publications are in the areas of criminal law, constitutional law, cognitive neuroscience, and legal writing.